tonksflipp/tonksflipp/README.md

-- 🔭 I’m currently working on Numanthia
+- 🔭 I’m currently working on Numanthia, a web Encyclopedia
-- 🌱 I’m currently learning python
+- 🌱 Currently learning Python
 - 👯 I’m looking to collaborate on gamification and educational projects
 - 📫 How to reach me: @gabrielgalindo@protonmail.com